-When you’re bored while waiting for an appointment and you don’t want to use up your data or while riding public transit where the signal might be spotty, why not use the time to enjoy a game that can run offline?
+When you’re bored while waiting for an appointment or while riding public transit where the signal might be spotty, but you don’t want to use up your data, why not enjoy a game you can play without an internet connection?

 Rewind back to the ’80s with this spooky, supernatural tale.
 Oxenfree tells the story of a group of friends who accidentally open a ghostly rift and attempt to deal with what results.
 But the core of the game isn’t found in what happens to you — it’s what you choose to do.
 How you deal with the ghostly events and your friends is entirely up to you, and there are many different mysteries to unravel.
 With the story changing with each and every decision you make, there’s a lot here to explore and uncover, making Oxenfree the perfect game to eat up your time.
 It’s free to play the first part of the game, but the rest of the game will cost $5.
 Still, if you’re hooked, it’s absolutely worth the money.

 It’s a simple idea, but Stickman Hook‘s swinging gameplay is fun and engaging, and it draws you right in from the very first moment.
 The core of the game owes a lot to a certain sticky-fingered superhero, but don’t let that put you off.
 The goal of each level is to use your swinging abilities to reach the checkered finish line, using gravity, momentum, and a number of bouncy pads to propel yourself without falling out of the stage.
 It’s completely free to play, with optional extras unlocked with money.
 It’s great for filling the time when you’ve got a few spare moments, and it doesn’t need any data to work.